-Our responsibility is to audit and express an opinion the financial statements in accordance with applicable law and with International Standards on Auditing (UK and Ireland) ("ISAs (UK & Ireland)").
-Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.
+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and with ISAs (UK).
+Those standards require us to comply with the Financial Reporting Council's Ethical Standards for Auditors.

 Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.